- About Hevo

 Note: Each object represents a table in your database.

-In the CONFIGURE SOURCE OBJECTS page, specify the query mode to be used for each selected object.
+In the Configure Objects page, specify the query mode you want to use for each selected object.

 Refer to the following table for the list of key updates made to this page: